SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-29-leap-year-revised.md

 Eventually Gaius Julius Caesar in 45BCE stepped in and said, "My dudes!
 No more _kalends_ monkey-business.
 Years are 365 days and every 4th year we add one more day to Februarius.
 Anybody who disagrees gets stabbed."
+(Ok, maybe he didn't say the _stabbed_ thing out loud.
+But when the _imperator_ speaks, that's always implied.)

 That gets us the [Julian calendar](https://en.wikipedia.org/wiki/Julian_calendar), with a mean year length (averaged over the 4 year period) of 365.25 days.